aslegger/Neo-Metal-Sonic-Papercraft/README.md

 the .bbmodel file is the blockbench file, feel free to use it so see how the model is constructed but please to not repost without my permission

-the .pdf file is where the template itself is at
+the.rar file with the .pdf file is where the template itself is at

 good luck and happy crafting!